 DIM or Diindolylmethane is found in cruciferous vegetables like broccoli, kale, cauliflower, etc. This powerful combination of active plant extracts helps balance hormonal levels and your body's response to these hormones.
 A better balance of the hormones leads to clearer skin and reduces heavy periods and PMS.

-● Diindolylmethane (DIM): The main active ingredient - derived from cruciferous veggies.
+Diindolylmethane (DIM): The main active ingredient - is derived from cruciferous veggies.

-● Alfalfa powder: Rich in essential nutrients such as copper, folate, Vitamins C and K.
+Alfalfa powder: Rich in essential nutrients such as copper, folate, and Vitamins C and K.

-● Brussel sprouts powder: Works great for boosting the immune system.
+Brussels sprouts powder: Works excellent for boosting the immune system.

 2. Skin Clearing Vitamins + Minerals